Pineapple Guava, Acca sellowiana, belongs to the Myrtle family (Myrtaceae) but is not a true

 Up to 50 years.

-Slow to moderate depending on water.
+Slow to moderately rapid depending on soil, water, and location.

 Years before fruiting: